nurme-ave/random-password-generator/README.md

 ### Project Description

-If you are too lazy to come up with good passwords then this is just the right app for you! :)
+Out of ideas to come up with a good secure password?
+No worries, try this random password generator and never use an insecure password again! :)

 Here I also decided to take the modular JavaScript approach and splitted the code into 3 separate files.